mrhugin/NetworkResetUtility/README.md

 ● This script may not fix all internet connectivity issues further troubleshooting may be necessary depending on the situation.

-# We Welcome Your Contributions

- We encourage you to contribute to this repository Please feel free to submit:
+ # We encourage you to contribute to this repository Please feel free to submit

 ● `Issues:` Report any bugs or problems you encounter.